If I told you that I own a chicken that closely resembles a dalmatian or the petals of a flower, would you believe me?

 Should your neighbors hear the piercing sounds of a rooster crowing at 4 am, it will certainly not go down too well!

 If you are considering rearing Swedish chicks, invest in an incubator.
+Having an egg candler won’t hurt either, check out this review if you need one.

 Many chick keepers have found more success when hatching eggs in an incubator.